 What you end up with is incredibly tender, fall off the bone meat that you could cut with a spoon.
 The jus is so flavourful and plenty of it that you reduce to further concentrate the garlicky, lemon flavour.
 Delicious!

 Preserved lemons add such a depth of lemony flavour and are very easily prepared.
-See link for Preserved Lemons
+Preserved Lemons

 They add a big punch of flavour and floral notes, with a citrus hit from the oils in the peel, and it’s that extra something in the background that piques your curiosity.